vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 - EthRPC
    - When deploying blockchain with token authentication enabled, either URI of the Authentication server or a public JWKS file needs to be provided
       - The recommended approach is to provide URI of the Authorization server
+      - Issuer URI mentioned here is the `issuer` field available in the Open ID Provider metadata (https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata)
+      - JWKS JSON content is available at the Authorization Server’s `jwks_uri` which is available in the its Provider metadata (https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata)

 Following are the depictions for two of the ways EthRPC can be configured to verify JWT Token,